 All departure taxes should be included in your international flight ticket

 Although the culture of tipping may not be part of your own culture it is nonetheless part of the culture in this area of the world and it is often the way someone such as a waiter makes a living.
 Tipping has become an accepted part of tourism in China.
-On our trips your tour leader can advise you on this matter, however, as a guideline we would recommend a tip of 10% in restaurants and US$1 to US$2 per person, per day for a local guide.
+On our trips your tour leader can advise you on this matter, however, as a guideline we would recommend US$1 to US$2 per person, per day for a local guide.
 Taxi and rickshaw drivers do not expect a tip.
 If you are unhappy with a service, of course, you are under no obligation to leave a tip.
 However, if the service has been satisfactory, please consider our advice above.
+Also in regards to tipping your Leader we suggest the following: US$2-4 dollars for local guides; US$2-3 dollars for drivers; US$3-6 dollars for tour leaders.
+Please note there is no need to tip in restaurants in China but you are of course welcome to.

 Like many tourist-orientated regions in the world, most parts of Asia have developed a culture of tipping, especially in tourism.
 Tipping is a token of appreciation for a job well done.
 Certain nationalities still find it quite uncomfortable when confronted by this custom.
 To avoid embarrassment and to protect you from the sometimes seemingly endless soliciting of tips, your tour leader will discuss with you the idea of running a tipping kitty, whereby everybody contributes an equal amount and then the tour leader pays the tips and keeps a record of all money spent (except restaurant tips).
 At the start of your holiday we collect for the tipping kitty and we ask that you contribute roughly US$2 per person per day (your tour leader will advise an exact amount at the Welcome Meeting).
 Your tour leader can then distribute tips along the way, as appropriate, to local guides and hotel porters, etc. This kitty is not designed to provide a tip for your tour leader.